jace-ys/lab-automation/services/data-gateway/plugins/riffyn/README.md

 }
 ```

-**Note that for well-based protocols, the spec will be a list of nested objects corresponding to each well index.**
+**Note that for plate-based protocols, the `spec` will be a list of nested objects corresponding to each well index.**

 The plugin uses these IDs to push data to the respective `run`. **Note that the plugin will populate the last (right-most) `output resource` of the `run`, so you will need to design your `process` in a way that corresponds with this behaviour.**